-Meet Ash from two/fiftyseven
+Meet Ash Ash Holwell from two/fiftyseven

-two/fiftyseven is a vibrant coworking, events and wellbeing space, designed with sustainability and material reuse in mind.
+Two/fiftyseven is a vibrant coworking, events and well-being space, designed with sustainability and material reuse in mind.

 In this edition of People Behind the Space, we catch up with Ash Holwell, from two/fiftyseven.